Gamebunn/Cream64_PC/README.md

 If you're just looking for the N64 build, [it's available right here.](https://romhacking.com/hack/super-cream-64)

+## Notable Bugs/Crashes

+- Riding the elevator in the volcano in LLL will crash after a few seconds of riding it.
+For now, avoid taking it and follow the other path and fly to the second volcano star.
+- Something about collecting the last two green rings on the floating islands causes issues after the star has spawned.
+Inconsistent right now but never hurts to be safe!
+- A reported moment after Eyerok pushes you away but also inconsistent.

 ## FAQ

 #### I'm running into `Segmentation Fault` errors when compiling sounds.
 What can I do?